Posted on 16th January 2019 by Katrina Docherty

-Historically, recruiting the right employees has been all about experience.
+Historically, recruiting the right employees has been all about the experience.
 In one survey, 91% of employers said that they trusted candidates to slide straight into their company structure and get to work when they had industry experience and hard skills.

 At MAYDAY we’ve often found our most successful candidates excel in their roles when they have shown the right attitude and have had relevant transferrable skills, and our clients are realising this more and more; In 2018 increasing numbers of employers tuned into the power of transferable skills when assessing prospective employees, and this is only set to increase in 2019.

-If you are to secure the best possible team for your organisation, you need to know all about these transferable skills, and why employers are starting to favour this criteria over direct experience.
+If you are to secure the best possible team for your organisation, you need to know all about these transferable skills, and why employers are starting to favour these criteria over direct experience.
 So let’s get started!

 Understanding the Difference Between Soft, Hard and Transferable Skills